José Segundo Decoud: Early life

 Segundo Decoud was born in Asunción on 14 May 1848 to Juan Francisco Decoud and Maria Luisa Concepción Domecq during Carlos Antonio López's rule.
 The Decouds gradually became opposed to the López regime, and in the early 1850s, the execution of Decoud's uncles Teodoro and Gregorio for treason forced his family into exile.

 Together with his brother Juan José, he studied at the Colegio del Uruguay in Entre Ríos, Argentina and later joined the law school at the University of Buenos Aires.
 With the outbreak of the Paraguayan War, however, he abandoned his studies and enlisted into the Paraguayan Legion, a military unit formed out of oppositionists of Francisco Solano López in Buenos Aires in 1865, though he left the unit before the war ended due to disagreement with the Allies' war goals which had come to public light in May 1866.
 It was while he was in the Legion that he aided in convincing Antonio Estigarribia to surrender his force (which included a good part of the pre-war Paraguayan Army) (Note: Precisely, 8 infantry battalions, out of the pre-war army's 26, and also 5 out of its 12 cavalry regiments were taken prisoner.) during the Siege of Uruguaiana.
+Even after he left the Legion, he fought under General Wenceslao Paunero in the Argentine Army, taking part in the defeat at Curupayty.

 As the war went on, he and his brother started to publish a newspaper called El Nacionalista in Corrientes, in which they harshly denounced the Treaty of the Triple Alliance, which would lead to Paraguay losing territory.
 This, in turn, soured the Decouds' relations with the Brazilian authorities.